 6. McKendree University

 Founded in 1828 by the United Methodist Church and originally known as Lebanon Seminary, McKendree University is the oldest college in the State of Illinois.
-Like most colleges, several places on campus are rumored to be haunted.
+Like most colleges, several places on campus are rumoured to be haunted.
 The Alumni House is stalked by three restless spirits: that of an old lady, her husband, and an infant.
 The old nursery where the infant died is said to be much colder than the rest of the house.
 Bothwell Chapel, one of the oldest buildings on campus, seems to have attracted the most attention.

 A former security guard claims to have heard organ or piano music playing in the sanctuary after hours.
 According to legend, a student hung himself in the bell tower, and to this day his ghost can be heard pacing the upper floors.
 Carnegie Hall has less specific hauntings.
-Students report odd feelings and electronic devices that exhibit unusual behavior, such as a television turning on or changing channels on its own.
+Students report odd feelings and electronic devices that exhibit unusual behaviour, such as a television turning on or changing channels on its own.

 5. University of Illinois